 It doesn’t have to be a new toy.
 It can be anything your child finds visually stimulating.
 Make them get around things if you don’t have the time for an obstacle course or play tunnel.
 As long as you’re giving them a goal to achieve and make it interesting enough for them, it’ll work.

 You can always place a mirror in front of them, and they’ll be intrigued to move towards their reflection.

 Limit their Time in Baby Carriers and walkers

 To provide them with the best learning experience, make sure your baby gets enough time and space to roam/roll around and explore.
-Use the carriers and walkers only when it’s absolutely necessary.
-Dress them in full sleeves and comfortable pants so that it protects their skin and allows them to move with less friction.
+Use the carriers and walkers only when it’s necessary.
+Dress them in full sleeves and comfortable pants to protect their skin and allow them to move with less friction.

 But make sure their clothes aren’t too tight to restrict their mobility.
-Give them a little push whenever necessary and keep showing enthusiasm to make this a great experience for your child.
+Please give them a little push whenever necessary, and keep showing enthusiasm to make this a great experience for your child.

 Make Sure Your Home’s child-proofed